Training aims to help police better serve LGBT community

 Clements says the goal is to help officers become more aware of issues facing the LGBT community in Providence.

-Elorza says the training is a way to let the Providence community know the city supports it and is “ready to respond to their needs.”
+Elorza, a Democrat, says the training is a way to let the Providence community know the city supports it and is ready to respond to their needs.

 Most Read Stories